ViralVerity/ABSynthE/README.md

 Contains scripts for running various different versions of the simulator.

 Computer model and server model are functionally the same, but have different file pathways depending on whether they are being run locally or on the server.
+#### Also consolidate these - if statement to say on server or computer

 No caps model - no caps on days or case numbers